 Initial Start will be on the iRacing green flag.
 If the leader is beaten to the start/finish line on the initial start, the driver will be given a pass through penalty.

 Drivers may not change lanes before the start/finish line.

 All restarts thereafter will be initiated by the control car.

-The control car may initiate the restart once the pace car has cleared the track.
+The control car may initiate the restart once the pace car has cleared the racing surface (applicable apron lines).